One shortcut.

 Search “that thing about agent memory” and find it — even if those exact words aren't there.

 Postclyp isn't a walled garden.
-Push clusters to Notion, Obsidian, Readwise, or plain Markdown.
+Send clusters to NotebookLM, or export as Markdown or PDF.
 Your saves are yours.

 Your saves are never used for model training.
 Extension only reads pages you explicitly save.
 No background collection.